 The AWS Cost Optimisation Trusted Advisor will make recommendations on several cost savings measures, such as underutilised or idle services, that can help reduce unnecessary AWS spend.

 There is probably a good chance that some level of security management should be enabled on an organisations AWS account.
 How much is ultimately up to the organisation, but there are a few built-in tools that can be employed.

 As an easy step, AWS recently released a new compliance related AWS Quick Start (https://aws.amazon.com/quickstart/) based on the AWS Cloud Security Benchmark developed by the Center for Internet Security (CIS).
 The CIS Benchmark Quick Start deploys several resources via CloudFormation to perform different checks based on CIS’ recommendations.
 The Quick Start is region dependent and must be deployed in each applicable region.
 More details can be found on AWS’ CIS Benchmark Quick Start page: https://aws.amazon.com/quickstart/architecture/accelerator-cis-benchmark/.

 One of the downsides of Config Rules and the AWS CIS Quick Start is that the results are account and region based.
 Additional coding or tools can be written or purchased to consolidate results.
 If not, results would have to potentially be pulled from multiple sources.

 We looked at a few ways governance can be implemented on a small scale.
-This does not preclude using any of the many other methods or tools out there that can be used to solve governance issues within your organization.
+This does not preclude using any of the many other methods or tools out there that can be used to solve governance issues within your organisation.
 Sometimes the choices come down to a cost versus benefit for what you are doing in the Cloud.
-Other times, it will be based on your organization’s processes and policies.
+Other times, it will be based on your organisation’s processes and policies.

 In the next installment, we will look at how these same techniques work or don’t work on a larger scale.
-Organizations will have to address how they work at scale or use different techniques that may scale better.
+Organisations will have to address how they work at scale or use different techniques that may scale better.